Jollywatt/typst-wordometer/src/lib.typ

 ///  perform the word count on.
 /// - ..options ( ): Additional named arguments:
 ///   - `exclude`: Content to exclude from word count (see `map-tree()`).
 Can be
 ///     an array of element functions, element function names, or labels.
+///   - `counter`: A function that accepts a string and returns a dictionary of
+///     counts.
 ///   - `method`: Content traversal method to use (see `word-count-of()`).
 /// -> content
 #let word-count-callback(fn, ..options) = {